 IT’S NOT JUST THE BEDS OF FADED SPRING PERENNIALS and gone-by flowering shrubs that need a tuneup around here (and maybe in your yard, too?).
-The vegetable garden is screaming for attention, as cool-season darlings—the spinach and broccoli raab and various other once-succulent things—stretch up in protest, saying “No more!”
-How to achieve a continuing harvest with some simple succession-sowing tactics, in words and a captioned slideshow:
+The vegetable garden is screaming for attention, as cool-season darlings—the spinach and early lettuces and various other once-succulent things—stretch up in protest, saying “No more!”
+How to achieve a continuing harvest with some simple succession-sowing tactics:

 My mathematical equation starts on paper around June, like this: